kbparagua/paloma/README.md

 ### Handling Actions

-Every time a request to Paloma is made (A Rails Controller action is executed), an instance of a Paloma controller is created and a method responsible for the request will be invoked.
+Every time a request to Paloma is made (A Rails Controller action is executed), an instance of a Paloma controller is created and the method responsible for the request will be invoked.

 ```javascript
 var ArticlesController = Paloma.controller('Articles');